-Additional support is provided by the Chicago Careers in Law (CCIL) Program, which is organized and managed by the Office of Career Advising and Planning Services (CAPS).
-Alumni lawyers often participate in programs sponsored by CCIL that respond to specific areas of student interest (e.g., international law, intellectual property, government agencies).
-CCIL also helps students identify and secure internships with employers ranging from large law firms to public defender services.
-A prelaw adviser also assists students in targeting law schools, preparing successful applications, and choosing the most appropriate law school.
+Students interested in a career in law should use the resources provided by the Chicago Careers in Law (CCIL) Program (ccil.uchicago.edu), which is organized and managed by the Office of Career Advising and Planning Services (CAPS).
+CCIL supports students as they explore their interest in law through programming, internships, and advising.
+Alumni lawyers often return to the College to participate in programs sponsored by CCIL, including panels in such specific areas of interest as international law, intellectual property, and criminal law.
+Students can work with CCIL to identify and secure internships with employers ranging from large law firms to public defender services.
+CCIL assists students in targeting law schools, preparing successful applications, and choosing the most appropriate law school.